2013 Michigan State Spartans football team: Iowa

 Michigan State received the ball to start the second half and re-took the lead on their opening possession.
 Connor Cook led the offense directly down the field and finished off the drive with a 37-yard bomb to Bennie Fowler for a touchdown to re-take the lead 17–14.
 Cook only threw one incompletion the entire drive.
 Michael Geiger would then add a 35-yard field goal to put the lead at 20–14 going into the 4th quarter.

 In the 4th quarter, with it only being a 6-point game, Mark Dantonio called a fake punt on 4th and 4 as punter Mike Sadler ran for 25 yards to the Iowa 38 yard line to pick up the first down.
 As with most Spartan trick plays, coach Dantonio coined this one "Hey diddle, diddle, send Sadler up the middle".
 Michigan State would add another field goal, as Michael Geiger made his 3rd kick of the day, this time from 49 yards, to make the score 23–14.
 After Iowa missed a field goal attempt to bring the game within 6, Michigan State would add yet another field goal to their score on their next possession, with Michael Geiger converting his fourth field goal attempt, this one going for 45 yards.
 The score was now 26–14 Michigan State.
-On the very next Iowa possession, Darqueze Dennard would record his 2nd interception of the day, picking off Rudock on the very first play of the drive.
+On the next Iowa possession, Darqueze Dennard would record his 2nd interception of the day, picking off Rudock on the first play of the drive.
 With 4 minutes remaining in the game, Iowa got the ball back, but took too much time trying to score, and failed to score a touchdown on 4th and 5 from the Michigan State 16 yard line.
 The Spartans took over on downs and kneeled out the clock for their first conference win.